 Asking Alexandria- Closer

 Tori Amos- Raining Blood, Smells Like Teen Spirit

 When creating an album, a lot of bands have a thought in their mind while writing that certain songs would sound great if they could get someone from one of their main influences to sing on that song.
 Mastodon has done that constantly.
-One of their big influences is Neurosis and they have managed to get Scott Kelly to sing on 5 of their albums and songs (Leviathan, Blood Mountain, Crack The Skye, The Hunter and the upcoming Once More Round The Sun).
+One of their big influences is Neurosis and they have managed to get Scott Kelly to sing on 5 of their albums and songs (Leviathan, Blood Mountain, Crack The Skye, The Hunter, Once More Round The Sun, and Emperor Of Sand.
 Scott’s vocals are very prominent in the mix and it fits so well with the music that the guys in Mastodon have created.
 It seems as though Scott is the unofficial fifth member of the band.
 Perhaps one day Scott will just do an entire album with Mastodon.
 Below are the songs in which they have collaborated on.
 Enjoy!!!

 Aqua Dementia from Leviathan:

 Diamond In The Witch House from Once More Round The Sun: